Non-Asymptotic Analysis of Classical Spectrum Estimators with $L$-mixing Time-series Data: L-mixing Properties

 \subsection{Variations on Classical $L$-mixing Results}

 We present extensions of classical $L$-mixing results to the case of stochastic processes taking values in an arbitrary finite-dimensional inner product space.
-The proof methods largely follow those in \cite{gerencser1989class}.
-So rather than proving the results, we will just sketch where they deviate.
+We sketch the proofs following the methods in \cite{gerencser1989class}.

 The following generalizes Lemma 2.3 of \cite{gerencser1989class}. \begin{lemma} {\it If $\by_t\in\cY$ is a zero-mean $L$-mixing process with respect to $(\cF,\cF^+)$ and $\bz\in\cY$ is $\cF_s$-measurable with $s\le t$, then for any $p\ge 1$ and $q\ge 1$ with $\frac{1}{p}+\frac{1}{q}$, we have